 - Description of what products or services are being sold

 - Accounting method (cash or accrual)

-- Estimated amount of sales tax collected each month
+- The estimated amount of sales tax collected each month

 How much does a Sales and Use Tax Number cost in North Carolina?

 There is no cost for a Sales and Use Tax Number in North Carolina.